therealbill/redskull/README.md

 # Calling the API

-Err, fo rnow look in main.go to see the URLs and whether you need to do a GET, PUT, DEL, or POST for that call.
+Err, for now look in main.go to see the URLs and whether you need to do a GET, PUT, DEL, or POST for that call.
 Most of it is pretty simple.
 I've just not documented it yet as I prefer to do it once things stabilize.
 If you want to help get that jumpstarted pull requests are welcome. :)

-Can you use it for "production use".
+Can you use it for "production use"?
 Yes.
 Will it destroy your setup?
 Not likely.
 It only executes read-only commands unless you click the button to make a change.